wso2-attic/choreo-sample-apps/web-apps/nextjs/README.md

     If you have Choreo environments on a private data plane, you can ignore these vulnerabilities and proceed with the deployment.

-4. Click Create.
-Once the component creation is complete, you will see the component overview page.

 You have successfully created a Service component from a Dockerfile and deployed it.

 ## Step 2: Create the Next.js Web Application